bbglab/oncodrive3d/README.md

 ---

-**⚠️ Note:**
+> [!NOTE]
-Oncodrive3D uses the mutational profile of the cohort to build an accurate background model.
+> Oncodrive3D uses the mutational profile of the cohort to build an accurate background model.
 However, it’s not strictly required.
-If the mutational profile is not provided, the tool will use a simple uniform distribution as the background model for simulating mutations and scoring potential 3D clusters.
+If the mutational profile is not > provided, the tool will use a simple uniform distribution as the background model for simulating mutations and scoring potential 3D clusters.

 ---